bitcraze/bitcraze-website/src/about/team.md

 His fascination with autonomy goes beyond the technical: years passed before he first flew a drone manually.
 He first encountered the Crazyflie during a university research project, which led him to join Bitcraze.
 Outside of work, you might find him climbing rocks, trying out new recipes, or playing around with music.
 "%}

+{% include teammember.html member="Stefan Thorstenson" role="Developer" img="/images/team/stefan_thorstenson_400px.jpg" bio="
+There are three main parts of Stefan that makes him passionate about Bitcraze.
+Already from an early age, Stefan had a huge interest in, and understanding of, mathematics and physics.
+Because it makes sense!
+Also, creating things has always been an urge - privately that means making music and cooking.
+And lastly, for some reason, deep engraved into his soul, there is a constant fascination for things that move, be it footballs, tennis balls, cars or drones.
+As this three-legged dog, Stefan chases to make safe, reliable software that puts the products in motion.

+Stefan's background is within controls and sensor fusion, and has previously held positions as developer, product owner and group manager, all within fields related to autonomous control.
+If you need to find Stefan, it is a good bet to look within the high-level software and the application layer.
+"%}

 {% include teammember.html member="Tobias Antonsson" role="Developer & Co-founder" img="/images/team/tobias_antonsson_400px.jpg" bio="
 Tobias Antonsson is a born computer and embedded nerd.
 Ever since he got his first electronics lab kit at an age of eight he has been hooked.
 He is an all-rounder with experience from computer graphics down to electronic hardware design and thrives best just in between, which makes embedded hardware and software a natural choice.
 He loves being creative and a lot of his spare time is being spent on various robotic and R/C projects.
 One of them, the Crazyflie, has become his livelihood in his co-founded company Bitcraze AB.
 Work experience includes mobile, medical and electromechanical industries as well as open source/hardware.